AndaLu04/qr-code-gen/README.md

 qr-code-gene is a simple web app for generating Qr-Codes written in Python with the flask Framework

+## Demo

+You can preview and use the app under [qr.luiserbert.de](https://qr.luiserbert.de "qr.luiserbert.de")

 ## Installation

 Make shure [docker](https://docs.docker.com/get-docker "Docker Docs") and [docker-compose](https://docs.docker.com/compose/install/ "Docker-Compose Docs") is installed